AbanobNageh/Xylophone-Flutter/README.md

 # Xylophone-Flutter

 A simple flutter application.
-The app Allows the user tp play a different sound for each of the buttons on screen.
+The app Allows the user to play a different sound for each of the buttons on screen.

 This app was created along with the course 'The Complete 2020 Flutter Development Bootcamp with Dart'.